electrovir/element-vir/packages/element-vir/README.md

 # Usage

-Most usage of this package is done through the `defineElement` or `defineElementNoInputs` functions.
+Most usage of this package is done through the `defineElement` functions.
 See the [`DeclarativeElementInit`](https://github.com/electrovir/element-vir/blob/dev/packages/src/declarative-element/declarative-element-init.ts) type for that function's full inputs.
 The inputs are also described below with examples.

 All of [`lit`](https://lit.dev)'s syntax and functionality is available for use if you wish.

 ## Simple element definition

-Use `defineElementNoInputs` to define your element if it's not going to accept any inputs (or if you're just getting started).
-It's only input is an object with at least `tagName` and `render` properties (the types enforce this).
+Use `defineElement` to define your element.
 Here is a bare-minimum example custom element:

 <!-- example-link: src/readme-examples/my-simple.element.ts -->